 In the event of a pending hurricane, the president of the university will determine whether the university will close.
 Information on the closing of the university will be available from the 24 hour "Hurricane Hotline" at 1-800-256-5065.
-Off-campus candidates should contact the program office or where applicable the regional campus for updated information.
+Off-campus candidates should contact the program office or where applicable the off-campus student education center for updated information.